 Song / Call: Click here for the Budgerigar's Song

 Sexing: Monomorphic (visually difficult to sex).
-DNA testing is available to ensure desired gender.
+DNA gender testing is available to ensure desired gender for an additional fee.

 Life Span: 10-15 Years

 Temperament: Budgies are very easy to tame if acquired at a young age.
 They are very playful and active, and quieter than most other parrots.
 After the domesticated dog and cat, these sweet parakeets are the third most popular pet in the world, even available to mimic human speech.